East Asian Yogācāra: Transmission to Japan

 The revived interest in Yogacara in the Ming dynasty led to the publication of many new commentaries on the subject, which were then exported in Japan both as individual texts, as well as part of the new Jiaxing Canon that incorporated newly authored texts in the Ming.
 We find based on records of imported books that various works, most importantly those of Mingyu and Ouyi, were imported to Tokugawa Japan.

 These new publications found a new life in Japan, where they became the subject of much interest and debate, currently 16 individual Japanese commentaries on the Yogacara texts of Mingyu and Zhixu, as well as two on the Hundred Dharmas edited by Putai can be identified.
 Mingyu's commentary on the Verses of the Eight Consciousnesses received the most attention, having eight sub-commentaries written on it alone.
 These Japanese commentaries were primarily located in Tendai temples, implying that Tendai monks had a great deal of interest on these Ming writings.

 However, the reception of the Ming dynasty masters was not universally positive.
 Native Yogacara experts such as Kiben 基辨 (1722–1791) of the Hosso-Shu and Kaidō 快道 (1751–1810) of the Shingon-Shu were extremely critical of Zhixu and Mingyu, describing their commentaries as contributing nothing more than "extra words" onto the base text.
 The crux of their criticism originates from the Ming author's lack of Tang dynasty sources and so failed to correctly interpret the texts, mis-identified arguments and opponents, and were unable to move beyond the surface meaning.

-Though it should be noted, even these critics were implicitly influenced by the Ming revival as there was a revitalised interest in commenting on Yogacara texts, especially ones that had received minimal attention in the past, such as Dignāga's Alambana-parīkṣā an essential text to the Ming Yogacara scholars.
+Even these critics were implicitly influenced by the Ming revival as there was a revitalised interest in commenting on Yogacara texts, especially ones that had received minimal attention in the past, such as Dignāga's Alambana-parīkṣā an essential text to the Ming Yogacara scholars.